 - More affordable: Was introduced into a lower priced category (62 percent cheaper at launch).

 - More modern: Was introduced somewhat (4 months) more recently.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the E-30 or the E-450.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the E-30 or the E-450.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 |Olympus E-30»||-||71/100||4.5/5||-||4/5||Nov 2008||1,299||-||Olympus E-30|

 |Olympus E-450«||-||-||4/5||-||4/5||Mar 2009||499||-||Olympus E-450|